Healthy Chicken Salad

 - Serve on top of thinly sliced apples (or make a low carb “sandwich” with apples as the bread).

-This Skinny Greek Yogurt Chicken Salad is made with dried cranberries, celery, almonds, chicken and Greek yogurt.
-It's an easy, healthy version of classic chicken salad.
+This healthy chicken salad is made with dried cranberries, celery, almonds, chicken and Greek yogurt.
+It's an easy, tasty, low calorie version of classic chicken salad.
 Creamy, cool, and crunchy!

 - 2 to 2 1/2 cups shredded or cubed chicken*